 4. How health educators sail “upstream” in this COVID-19 pandemic

 Amy J. Schultz et al. argue in this article how health educators in Michigan can contribute to moving “upstream” to address COVID-19.
-Although they have published the article in May 2020 in the Health Education and Behavior journal, their suggestions become a strong advocacy role to push through the “upstream” agenda.
+Although they published the article in May 2020 in the Health Education and Behavior journal, their suggestions became a strong advocacy role to push through the “upstream” agenda.

 Its full text is available as a PDF.